Who We Are

-CCO encompasses Cancer Care Ontario and the Ontario Renal Network.
+Cancer Care Ontario and the Ontario Renal Network are divisions of CCO.
 These parts of our business use CCO’s infrastructure, assets and models to improve the quality and performance of Ontario’s cancer and chronic kidney disease systems.

 In addition, we manage an Access to Care Program.
 This program implements information management/information technology solutions in healthcare organizations across the province.
 These solutions help improve patient access to healthcare services and reduce wait times, and support Ontario’s Wait Time and Emergency Room/Alternate Level of Care Strategies.